efefurkankarakaya/logpack/README.md

-# LogPack
+# Logpack

-A lightweight, flexible TypeScript logger with formatted timestamps.
+A lightweight logging package for React and Next.js

 ## Installation